pratapladhani/mcs-labs/labs/ask-me-anything/README-30 min version.md

 >
 > - For configuration, use the provided values in the <a href="https://aka.ms/MCSWorkshopLabAssets" target="_blank">**Lab Resources**</a> web page.

-10. Choose **Add**
+10. Choose **Add to agent**. *Shared Documents* will soon show up under the Knowledge area with the status as Ready.

-11. Test your agent with this question:
+11. Test your agent, using the "Test your agent" pane in the right, with these questions:

 ```
+What are the benefits plans available?
-What's the Northwind Health Plus Benefits plan?
+Share more details regarding the Northwind Health Plus Benefits plan.
+Compare this plan with the other plans.
 ```

 > [!TIP]
 >
 > - Notice how relevant it is, and how the citations are accurate.
 This demonstrates the power of grounded AI responses.
+> - Notice how the Activity Map section shows real time monitoring of the conversation flow.
+> - You can click each activity step to display the details of the step, what was the query, response and the referenced sources.
+It shows the inputs, decisions, and outputs for that activity.

 ---